 - Purpose: Stabilization of the frequency in the European interconnected system, to ensure grid stability and avoid blackouts. - Reaction time: 30 seconds. - Dimensioning: Fixed volume of 3000MW to be contracted for the synchronous area CE (Continental Europe).
 Yearly split across TSOs based on electricity generation and consumption data for each control area. - Procurement: Volume split between regional (FCR cooperation11) and local procurement.
-Weekly tender.
+Currently, Elia procures FCR via a weekly tender (combined with aFRR procurement see below) and a daily tender in D-2 on business days.
 Move to daily tender and exclusively regional procurement planned and announced for July 2020.